Melt inclusion: Major, minor and trace element concentrations

 Major and minor element concentrations are generally determined using EPMA and common element compositions include Si, Ti, Al, Cr, Fe, Mn, Mg, Ca, Ni, Na, K, P, Cl, F and S. Knowledge of the oxide concentrations related to these major and minor elements can help to determine the composition of the parental magma, the melt inclusion and the phenocryst hosts.

 Trace element concentrations can be measured by SIMS analysis with resolution in some cases as low as 1 ppm.
 LA-ICPMS analyses can also be used to determine trace element concentrations, however lower resolution compared to SIMS does not provide determination of concentrations as low as 1 ppm.

+Olivine-hosted Melt Inclusions

+Olivine ((Mg,Fe)2SiO4) is generally the first mineral to crystallize in magmatic and volcanic systems following the Bowen's reaction series.
+As such, olivine-hosted melt inclusions can be of utility in recording magmatic processes in systems where limited crystallization has occurred, such as in volcanic eruptions.
+Additionally, olivine-hosted melt inclusions can record magma compositions and volatile content prior to the magma being significantly modified by fractional crystallization, assimilation, degassing or any other magmatic processes.
+For these reasons, olivine-hosted melt inclusions are a useful tool commonly utilized by geologists to better understand magmatic and volcanic systems.